Whashton: Farming

 and another Whashton Farm set in the main village catering for cows.

 Village

-The village has a pub 'The Hack and Spade', however that is the only village amenity apart from a post box.
+The village once had a pub 'The Hack and Spade', however that is now closed and the only village amenity is post box.
+There is also a classic red telephone box that has been converted to house a defibrillator.
 The village is set on several walks around the surrounding Yorkshire hills.
 The local town is Richmond approximately 5 mi away and the village is set only a few miles south of the A66.